ssgmobile/ssgmobile.github.io/README.md

 ### Task requirements

-Feel free to spend as much or as little time on the exercise as you like as long as the following requirements have been met.
+Using the mock API for data, please build a simple demo app that addresses the user story below.
+You're free to spend as much or as little time on the app as you like, as long as the following requirements are met:

-- Please complete the user story below.
+- The user story is fulfilled
+- For Android candidates, your Android Studio project should use Kotlin
+- For iOS candidates, your Xcode project should use Swift and/or Swift UI
-- Your Android Studio Project should use Kotlin and compile & run in one step.
+- Your project should compile & run in one step
-- Feel free to use whatever frameworks / libraries / packages you like.
-- You must include tests
+- You must include at least one test

-- Please avoid including artifacts from your local build (such as apk or the bin folder(s)) in your final ZIP file
+_Note: You're free to use whatever frameworks/libraries/packages you'd like to complete the task_

 ### User Story
 **As** an employee looking for a room, **I want to** be able to see a list of rooms **so as to** easily check their details and decide what room I'm looking for.

-#### Acceptance Criteria:
+### Acceptance Criteria:
 **Given** I see the list of rooms
 **Then** I can see the friendly name of each room and their seating capacity and their thumbnail image **And** the list is alphabetically ordered by the room's friendly name.

 **Given** I tap on one of the rooms
-**Then** I can see the details of the room, including the main image as an hero image, its friendly name, location, capacity, equipment, features and services
+**Then** I can see the details of the room, including the main image as an hero image, its friendly name, location, capacity, equipment, features, and services
 **And** I can see the icons that represent each facility offered by the room.

 **Given** I am seeing the details of a room
 **When** I tap back
 **Then** I can see the list of rooms again.

-### Technical questions
+## Technical questions

-Please answer the following questions in a markdown file called Answers to technical questions.md.
+Please answer the following questions in a markdown file called `answers-to-technical-questions.md`.

 - What would you add to your solution if you had more time?
+- Did you use any third party libraries to complete the task?
+If you did, what was the reason for including them?
-- What steps would you take to ensure the display of text, buttons etc remain consistant as the project grows and more team members join the team?
+- What steps would you take to ensure the UI scales well over different device sizes?
+- What accessibility features should be supported as a minimum in a modern application?
-- How would you track down a performance issue in production?
-Have you ever had to do this?
+- Have you ever had to track down a performance issue in a production app?
+What did you have to do?

-Thanks for your time, we look forward to hearing from you!